chaymamehrzi/mern/README.md

 Please read the following instructions carefully before starting the exam:

-1. Fork this repository to your own GitHub account.
-2. Clone the forked repository to your local machine.
+1. Clone the repository to your local machine.
-3. Ensure that you have MongoDB, Node.js, and npm (Node Package Manager) installed on your system.
+2. Ensure that you have MongoDB, Node.js, and npm (Node Package Manager) installed on your system.
-4. Navigate to the project directory and install the required dependencies by running `npm install` in the terminal.
+3. Navigate to the project directory and install the required dependencies by running `npm install` in the terminal.
-5. Create a `.env` file in the root directory and provide the necessary environment variables (such as database connection URL, secret keys, etc.).
+4. Create a `.env` file in the root directory and provide the necessary environment variables (such as database connection URL, secret keys, etc.).
-6. Implement the required features described below.
+5. Implement the required features described below.
-7. Commit and push your changes to your GitHub repository.
+6. Commit and push your changes to your GitHub repository.
-8. Send the link to your GitHub repository to the exam administrator.
+7. Send the link to your GitHub repository to the exam administrator.

 ## Exam Requirements